adamsilver/fdpb/02-a-checkout-flow.md

 ![Tel keyboard](.)

-### Required Fields
+### Optional And Required Fields

-Whilst real-time notifications *add value*, not everyone has a mobile phone.
-And those that do, may not want to receive notifications.
-So we follow principle 5, *Offer choice*, by making the field optional.
-This is our first optional field, as such, we should conduct user research to ensure that this field is adding value, otherwise we should kill it.
+Whilst real-time notifications *add value* not everyone wants to receive them, and we shouldn't assume every user has one.
+So we follow principle 5, *Offer choice*, by marking the field as optional.

-Traditionally, required fields are marked with an asterisk.
-A legend, usally placed above the form

-required/aria-required

-Traditionally, we've marked required fields using an asterisk.
-A legend, usually placed above the form explains its meaning.
-I'm not entirely sure how this came to be, but having a layer of abstraction (between the symbol and the meaning) puts cognitive strain on the user.
-Luke Wobrelski says *including the phrase “optional” after a label is much clearer than any visual symbol you could use to mean the same thing.
-Someone may always wonder “what does this asterisk mean?” and have to go hunting for a legend that explains it.*
+Traditionally, we mark required fields (not optional ones) with an asterisk.
+A legend, is usually placed above the form to denote its meaning.
+Luke Wobrelski says “including the phrase ‘optional’ after a label is much clearer than any visual symbol you could use to mean the same thing.
+Someone may always wonder ‘what does this asterisk mean?’ and have to go hunting for a legend that explains it.”

-The Question Protocol encourages us to only include questions that are essential.
-If everything is required, we don't need to mark anything.
-In Required Versus Optional Fields[^] Jessica Enders says *think about what we are doing when we mark something in an interface.
-We are trying to indicate that it's different.*
+You might also be wondering why we're marking optional fields, instead of required ones.
+In “Required Versus Optional Fields”[^], Jessice Enders says “think about what we are doing when we mark something in an interface.
+We are trying to indicate that it's different.”

-If required fields are the norm, and optional fields aren't, then it's the optional fields we should think about marking in some way.
-In this case put the word *optional*, in brackets, inside the label to ensure it is read out as part of the label.
-This way the information is obvious in context of the field.
+Thanks to the Question Protocol, in most forms required fields are the norm.
+So on the odd occasion, we highlight optional fields, simply by putting the word *optional* in brackets next to the label.

 ## 3. Delivery Address